LBHackney-IT/API-Playbook-v2-beta/README.md

 ### Folder structure

-Principle: Structure your APIs in this way so that Hackney can support them, unless there is good reason not to Based on this Clean Architecture methodology, our project folders are structured in the following way:
+_Principle: Structure your APIs in this way so that Hackney can support them, unless there is good reason not to._

+Based on this Clean Architecture methodology, our project folders are structured in the following way:

 * **Boundary**